ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

   __Conflicts__: Handled as defined by the destination database resolution policy.
   __Delays__: Replication can be delayed as defined within the Hub/Sink tasks.

-* Data is replicated between the Hub and all Sinks connected to that Hub.
+* __Usage__:  Data is replicated between the Hub and all Sinks connected to that Hub.
   The connection is always triggered by the Sink.

 {PANEL/}